Aranesh22/SYSC3303A/README.md

 ## Breakdown of Responsibilities (Iteration 3)
 * Yehan De Silva
-  * Developed the Scheduler State Machine Diagram
+  * Designed new state machine diagram for Elevator subsystem and completed its implementation
-  * Completed the scheduler algorithm enhancements
+  * Implemented new scheduler algorithm

 * Pathum Danthanarayana
+  * Designed new state machine diagram for Scheduler subsystem and completed its implementation
-  * Finalized the scheduler algorithm
+  * Implemented new scheduler algorithm

 * Aranesh Athavan
   * Updated the UML sequence diagram to reflect changes in the system